luiscoco/AWS_Solutions_Architect_Associate/README.md

 Replace vpc-id with the ID of your VPC

-Create a route in the route table to point to the internet gateway:
+**Create a route in the route table to point to the internet gateway**:

 ```
 aws ec2 create-route --route-table-id route-table-id --destination-cidr-block 0.0.0.0/0 --gateway-id igw-id